Jason Tindall

-Jason James Tindall (born 15 November 1977) is an English professional football manager and former player, who is currently the assistant manager of Newcastle United.
+Jason James Tindall (born 15 November 1977) is an English professional football manager and former player who is the assistant manager at Premier League club Newcastle United.

 A defender during his playing days, Tindall spent the bulk of his career with AFC Bournemouth, making more than 170 appearances for the club.
 He briefly managed Weymouth, before returning to Bournemouth as assistant manager.
 Working alongside manager and former teammate Eddie Howe, Tindall helped lead Bournemouth's rise from League Two to the Premier League which saw them win three promotions in six seasons.

 After Bournemouth were relegated from the Premier League in 2020, Howe left the club and Tindall was appointed manager.
 He remained in the role for six months before he was sacked in February 2021 after a poor run of results.
 After a brief stint as a coach at Sheffield United, Tindall reunited with Howe as his assistant in November 2021 following Howe's appointment as Newcastle United manager.